vonreinhard/phys244/report.md

 In the remaining unparallelized program, we found that we could swith k and j now.
 After switching, we could do the parallelization under the for loop of j and we just need to do an extra reduction add to sum the result in this loop and then it could be paralleliazation.

 ## Section 4 Performance Model
+In this section, we choose three parameters and three different parallel methods to help us understand how the performance will be affected by different factors and by different parallel methods.

+The parameters are atom type, atom number, and thread number.
+For the parallel methods, we choose openMP, openACC, and CUDA.
+Under every method, we choose six types of atom and five different atom numbers to run the experiment.
+In order to get the accurate runtime, for each combination of atom type and atom number, we run 10 times and get the average runtime out of it.
+Hence, there are a total 300 cases tested for every program.
+We weren't able to get more data due to the limited time for each program.

+Threads tests are only run under the openMP method.

 ### 4.1 OpenMP